vaultthestars/DHL-Website/README.md

 ```
 ### Running the frontend server:

 Navigate to the frontend directory.
-Ensure that all dependencies are installed by running `npm install`.
-Ensure that the backend is already running on `localhost:3232`.Then, run `npm start` to start the frontend server on `localhost:3000`.
+Ensure that all dependencies are installed by running `npm install`, followed by `npm install firebase`.
+Ensure that the backend is already running on `localhost:3232`.
+Then, run `npm start` to start the frontend server on `localhost:3000`.

 ## Sources: